PadmarajBhat/Cloud/Architecting with Google Compute Engine.md

            * echo : has the "echo" app files
               * __init__.py : main file which has imports from other files
               * xyz.py: definens the functionalities to be included in the main program

+* Quiz:
+    * Proxy load balancer terminates the incoming connection and initiates the new connection.
+    * Pass through load balancer redirects the traffic without terminating connection.